-I’ve done more interviews, podcasts and workshop on these topics than I can remember, and I don’t ever get tired of these topics...
+I’ve done more interviews, podcasts and workshop on these subjects than I can remember, and I don’t ever get tired of talking about this stuff...

 The story of planning a career around life on Mars, and what whole-planet colonisation means for people in their daily work lives.

 A deeply personal story about the emotion, spirit and practice of getting shit done.
 On disruption, crime, and never asking for permission.

 An expansive 101 on the impact space, and what leading practitioners from the edge can teach us about scale, impact and growth.

 A down-to-earth conversation about the emotion and practice of change-making, to help audiences feel willing and capable to make change in their own lives and practice.

 A myth-busting, stage-setting, arse-kicking deep dive into digital transformation, disruption and the truth beyond the buzzwords.